OpenNebula/vOneCloud-docs/source/simple_cloud_deployment/import_vcenter.rst

 .. note:: VMs instantiated through OpenNebula will be named in vCenter as 'one-<vid>-<VM Name>', where <vid> is the id of the VM and VM Name is the name given to the VM in OpenNebula.
 This value can be changed using a special attribute set in the vCenter cluster representation, the OpenNebula host.
 This attribute is called "VM_PREFIX", and will evaluate one variable, $i, to the id of the VM.
 This attribute can be set in the "Attributes" section of the OpenNebula host.

-.. note:: After a VM Template is cloned and booted into a vCenter Cluster it can access VMware advanced features and it can be managed through the OpenNebula provisioning portal.

-.. note:: The name assigned to the VM Template in OpenNebula contains the vCenter VM Template’s name, vCenter cluster’s name and a random string hash.
-This name can be changed after the VM Template is imported.
+.. note:: OpenNebula does not support spaces in VMDKs paths nor names.

 .. _cluster_prefix:

-.. note:: OpenNebula does not support spaces in VMDKs paths nor names.

 .. note:: Resources imported from vCenter will have their names appended with a the name of the cluster where this resources belong in vCenter, to ease their identification within OpenNebula.